Struggling? Help Is Here - You Are Not Alone

 Deciding to pursue therapy is brave and indicative of the health and strength inside of you (it means you are willing and open to addressing your pain and/or struggles).
 Its pursuit can feel like a vulnerable and challenging undertaking, but it can also be immensely beneficial and life-altering.
 Hence, it is important to find a therapist with whom you feel safe and comfortable.
 Therapy can be highly beneficial when used and applied appropriately.
 I hope this website offers you an idea of whether or not I may be of help or support to you.

-I believe healing is possible whether you have a complex trauma history or not, whether you are LGBTQ, racially or ethnically diverse, and/or whether you are a couple, family, or individual.
+I believe healing is possible for anyone who wants it to be possible.
 I have extensive experience working with individuals, couples and families with an array of struggles (predominately major depression, anxiety, relationship struggles, and childhood trauma,) and am whole-heartedly committed to helping you build a relationship with yourself that can afford you the ability to self-soothe, love, work, and play in ways that may not have been imaginable to you before.
-I have patients often times tell me that they never thought they would ever get to the place that they arrive- often skeptical that they could ever feel differently than they do when they first step into my office- and then fortified when it gradually happens as they begin to learn to tap into the wholeness and resourcefulness within themselves.
+The individuals in my practice often times tell me that they never thought they would ever get to the place that they arrive- often skeptical that they could ever feel differently than they do when they first step into my office- and then fortified when it gradually happens as they begin to learn to tap into the wholeness and resourcefulness within themselves.

 Please do not hesitate to contact me.
 I am happy to answer any questions you may have about the nature of therapy, my approach, and/or whether or not therapy with me may be of benefit to you.
 I know, from both a personal and professional level, that the right, informed help can make a world of difference.
 Where there is a will, there is a way.
 All you need is you.
 You are enough.